vysheng/tg/README-Cygwin.md

 To use telegram-cli in Windows, you should compile with Cygwin which has POSIX API functionality.

 Install [Cygwin](https://www.cygwin.com/) and cygwin's package manager, [apt-cyg](https://github.com/transcode-open/apt-cyg).
+Note: When installing cygwin, make sure to install all of it's "optional" install portions as some are required for tg.

 In Cygwin Terminal, install compiler and tools :